 It is recommended that you seek independent legal advice before signing the agreement.
 ANUSA has a Legal Officer who can provide confidential free advice and review the agreement with you.

-If your placement is unpaid and not covered by the host organisation’s insurance, you can apply for ANU Insurance Coverage.
+If your placement is unpaid and not covered by the host organisation’s insurance, you can apply for ANU Personal Injury Insurance Coverage.

-If your placement requires travel outside the ACT, excluding your home city/country, you are required to submit the Travel eForm concurrently with step 3.1.
+If your placement requires travel outside the ACT, excluding your home city/country, you are required to submit the Travel Approval via ATPI Travel Hub concurrently with step 3.1.

-Find a SAMPLE Travel eForm here and select the ENGN3100 Convenor (Dr Danlu Guo) as your supervisor.
-Once you receive the travel approval summary via your ANU email, forward the PDF to studentemployability.css@anu.edu.au to activate travel insurance.
+Find a SAMPLE Travel Approval here and select the ENGN3100 Convener as your supervisor.
+Once you receive the travel approval confirmation via your ANU email, your travel insurance will be activated on the dates you have entered in the Travel Approval.

 Step 4: Start your placement